NCAR/MTP/tests/README.md

 This directory will hold unit tests for the MTP code.
+To run them, type:

+cd src/
+python3 -m unittest discover -s ../tests -v